Vietoris-Rips Persistent Homology, Injective Metric Spaces, and The Filling Radius: Introduction

 \begin{restatable*}[Isomorphism Theorem]{theorem}{isotheorem} Let $\eta: \met \to \pmet$ be a metric homotopy pairing (for example the Kuratowski functor).
 Then $\per \circ \eta: \met \to \htop$ is naturally isomorphic to $\vr_{2*}$. \end{restatable*}

 Above, $\met$ is the category of compact metric spaces with 1-Lipschitz maps, $\pmet$ is the category of metric pairs $(X,E)$ where $X\hookrightarrow E$ isometrically, $E$ is an injective metric space, a metric homotopy pairing is any right adjoint to the forgetful functor (e.g. the Kuratowski embedding), and $\mathrm{B}_\ast$ is the functor sending a pair $(X,E)$ to the filtration $\big(B_r(X,E)\big)_{r>0}$; see Sections \ref{sec:pairs} and \ref{sec:isom}.
+One useful consequence of Theorem \ref{theorem:isom} is given by Theorem \ref{theorem:pbarcode} which establishes the existence of Vietoris-Rips barcodes for arbitrary totally bounded metric spaces (a fact that was seemingly overlooked in prior literature).

 A certain well known construction which involves the isometric embedding $X\hookrightarrow L^\infty(X)$ is that of the \emph{filling radius} of a Riemannian manifold \cite{gfilling} defined by Gromov in the early 1980s.
 In that construction, given an $n$-dimensional Riemannian manifold $M$ one studies for each $r>0$ the inclusion and seeks the infimal $r>0$ such that the map induced by $\iota_r$ at $n$-th homology level annihilates the fundamental class $[M]$ of $M$.
 This infimal value defines $\filrad(M)$, the filling radius of $M$.